Successful demand gen grows brand awareness, engages potential customers, and drives leads.

 “You have to understand who they are and what they want in order to be able to make them feel like you understand what they’re going through — that’s how you build trust and credibility,” shares Daniel Nyquist, the Chief Marketing Officer at Crosslist.

-However, understanding your target buyer goes beyond the basics such as their pain points.
+Understanding your target buyer includes the basics such as their pain points and extends to deeper insights.
 Instead, “You have to know what they care about and how they like to be communicated with,” Daniel advises.
 “Once you know that, it’s much easier to create content that resonates with them and builds a program around it.”

 The Director of Demand Gen at PartnerStack and Founder of B2B SaaS Reviews, Joe Kevens, also adds you need to understand your customer’s average contract value.